Scary Godmother: Halloween Spooktakular

-Scary Godmother: Halloween Spooktakular is a 2003 Canadian computer-animated Halloween comedy film based on the Scary Godmother series of books by Jill Thompson, specifically a community theater stage production of the first book.
-The special depicts Hannah, while trick-or-treating with her cousin Jimmy and his friends, encountering the titular witch and her many friends for a Halloween party at the Fright Side.
-It stars Canadian voice actors Tabitha St. Germain, Britt McKillip, Garry Chalk, Noel Callahan, Alex Doduk, Brittney Irvine, Danny McKinnon, Scott McNeil and Adam Pospisil.
-It was directed by Zeke Norton (credited as Ezekiel Norton) and produced by Kevin Gamble and Sharan Wood with heavy involvement by Thompson.
+Scary Godmother: Halloween Spooktakular is a 2003 Canadian animated television special.
+It is based on a stage adaptation of the first entry in the Scary Godmother series of books by Jill Thompson.
+A Mainframe Entertainment production, it depicts Hannah, while trick-or-treating with her cousin Jimmy and his friends, encountering the titular witch and her many friends for a Halloween party at the Fright Side.
+From a screenplay by Thompson and Heath Corson, it was directed by Zeke Norton (credited as Ezekiel Norton), and produced by Kevin Gamble and Sharan Wood.